Codex

 For this reason, if you examine most modern “masters of geomancy” selling courses, instruction, or consultations, you will usually find everything except large numbers of systematically published real chart judgments: philosophical essays, historical overviews, discussions of symbolism, magic, or spirituality—but very little sustained practical demonstration.

 One or two successful examples prove nothing by themselves.
 Any prognostic system must ultimately be judged by repeatability.
-One must observe many charts dealing with similar questions from different people in order to determine whether the method actually functions consistently in practice.
+One must observe many charts dealing with similar questions from different people in order to determine whether the system actually functions consistently in practice.

 That is precisely why I created the Casebook section—the heart of this project—where I intend to publish a large number of charts drawn from my own practice together with the context of the question, the reasoning process, and the eventual outcome.